Embraer EMB 314 Super Tucano: United Kingdom

 Elbit Systems and Embraer offered the EMB-314 for the United Kingdom's basic trainer contest.
 However, the Beechcraft T-6C Texan II formed part of the preferred bid for the requirement in October 2014.

 Venezuela

 In February 2006, a 36-unit sale for Venezuela fell through because it was thought the U.S. would block the transfer of U.S.-built components.
-Venezuelan President Hugo Chávez claimed the U.S. was responsible for pressuring Brazil not to sign the contract.
+Venezuelan President Hugo Chávez claimed the U.S. had pressured Brazil not to sign the contract.